cjacker/swm181_firmware_library_gcc_makefile/README.md

 **NOTE 1: NOW, it can not program by pyocd with Synwit official DFP !**

-**NOTE 2: I use Luat SWM181 devboard, the MCU model is 'swm181cbt6', according to datasheet, it's 16K ram, but only 8K can be specified in swm181.ld, otherwise, it will not work!**
+**NOTE 2: SRAM SIZE can be configured by SRAM_SWITCH in startup asm file, by default, SRAM_SWITCH set to 0. it means 16K RAM.**

 Please use SWMProg to program: